“Rona was very welcoming and I felt very relaxed in her company”

-I enjoy running and compete in local races up to and including half marathons.
-To date, I have managed to resist all pressure to run the full 26.2 miles but now spend more time running and racing on the trails than the roads which is more scenic and better for my joints.
+I enjoy running and compete in local events up to and including half marathons.
+To date, I have managed to resist all pressure to run the full 26.2 miles.
+Nowadays, I mostly run on the trails and love exploring the local countryside.

 I am also addicted to knitting and crochet!